pnnl/neuromancer/README.md

 There is also an [introduction video](https://www.youtube.com/watch?v=YkFKz-DgC98) covering the core features of the library.

-For more information, including those for developers, please go to our [Developer and User Guide](USER_GUIDE.md)
+For more information, including that for developers, please go to our [Developer and User Guide](USER_GUIDE.md)

 ## Community Information
 We welcome contributions and feedback from the open-source community!